Skip to main content

 Neutral bedroom with tall window dressed in white shutters, right hand partially open, pale mink upholstered bedhead with pinstriped mink and white bedding, cushions in mink and dusky peach, mink upholstered chair, round bedside table with anglepoise lamp and two white blooms in small vase.

-1. Will I like the same style in years to come?
+Will I like the same style in years to come?

-Flash in the pan fashions are best avoided when buying for the long term.
-Look for classic styles, such as shutters or simple wooden blinds.
-Or opt for neutral tones, or timeless patterns such as florals, stripes and checks.
+Alternatively, opt for neutral tones, or timeless patterns such as florals, stripes and checks.
 Velvets, linens and cottons all have longevity in interior design.
 Painting walls is relatively cheap and easy and can transform a room around the window dressings you’ve chosen for a brand-new lease of life.

 A woman steams a white curtain with a green vertical scribble pattern at a large window.

-2. Will it start to look tatty?
+Will it start to look tatty?

 Regular cleaning will help prolong the lifespan of all window dressings, so you won’t need to replace them.
 There are a few simple steps to follow:

-Keep the window area clean – regular vacuuming and dusting will keep dirt to a minimum and stop it transferring to your blinds, curtains or shutters.
+• Keep the window area clean – regular vacuuming and dusting will keep dirt to a minimum and stop it transferring to your blinds, curtains or shutters.

-Regularly vacuuming and dusting works for most window dressings too.
+• Regularly vacuuming and dusting works for most window dressings too.
 Go gentle and use the lowest setting to prevent damage.

-Don’t use water on metal-based products and mechanisms to avoid rusting.
+• Don’t use water on metal-based products and mechanisms to avoid rusting.
 A dry cloth is a much better option.

-Keep mechanisms running smoothly with silicon spray.
+• Keep mechanisms running smoothly with silicone spray.

-We’ve more detailed cleaning guides for our different blinds, curtains and shutters offering tips and advice to help keep things clean!
+• We’ve more detailed cleaning guides for our different blinds, curtains and shutters offering tips and advice to help keep things clean!

 Living room in cream with windows and doors dressed in faux wood mid colour venetian blinds, fully lowered and tilted, low wooden sofa with cushions in pale peach and watercolour-effect patterns, wooden side unit with large fern, wooden floor with rug in cream with black dashes, light rays on walls.